-5.9.
+4.9.
 Using Apache Slider

 Apache Slider lets you deploy distributed applications across a Hadoop cluster.
 On the Windows platform, Slider application packages are included in the Windows Installer MSI for HBase and Storm.
 (Accumulo is supported on Linux, but is not currently supported on Windows).
-See the Linux document Running Applications on YARN Using Slider.
+See Running Applications on YARN Using Slider.

-5.10.
+4.10.
 (Optional) Install Microsoft SQL Server JDBC Driver